skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_Connectors.md

     user principal with the KDC.
 The password field may be left blank if the keytab set during appliance configuration contains keys for the user principal.

-  - ** Principal Name** — (only with Kerberos Authentication) The name of the kerberos user principal to use when authenticating with the KDC.
-The realm portion of the principal may be omitted if it matches the configured default realm.

   - **Login ID** — The user login this connector will use to connect to the database (not applicable to Kerberos Authentication).